colin-zgf/TensorFlow-Useful-Tools/Create_OP_GPU_Version.md

 g++ -std=c++11 -shared -o cuda_op_kernel.so cuda_op_kernel.cc cuda_op_kernel.cu.o ${TF_CFLAGS[@]} -fPIC -lcudart ${TF_LFLAGS[@]} -L /usr/local/cuda-9.0/lib64/
 ~~~

 **Note, the last part '-L /usr/local/cuda-9.0/lib64/' is to call the library of cuda.
-Sometimes, it will raise some loading error for TensorFlow if one does not write it.**
+Sometimes, it will raise some loading error for TensorFlow if one does not write it.
+You needs to find your cuda directory in your computer and replace that part.**

 ## Step4: Test the code